Additional Restrictions Grant (ARG)

 Please read the following guidance before submitting an application online.

-We have an online form for you to apply.
+We have an online form for you to use to apply for the grant.

-Applications must be made by 5pm on Sunday 28 February and grants will be awarded on a first-come-first served basis.
+Applications must be made by 5pm on Sunday 16 May 2021 and grants will be awarded on a first-come-first served basis until funding has been exhausted.

 Please bear with us while we process your forms as we anticipate receiving a large number of applications.